ChaosAwakens/ChaosAwakens/README.md

 **Former Members:** AlexanderTheNotSoGreat, Crosby, crydigo, HugoMage, Lymen, Sipilus, thesleepingdevil

-if it weren't for these people it would not be possible to get the mod as far as it is ❤️devs
+if it weren't for these people it would not be possible to get the mod as far as it is ❤️staff